MIA TINGLEY

 Color and Material Samples

 All students in the studio warped 7 yards of yarn in a different material or color.
-Students then had the opportunity to experiment weaving on each loom, exploring color combinations, and different materials including wool, hemp, linen, and silk.
+With a variety of the warp yarns, I was able to weave on each loom, exploring color combinations and using different materials including wool, hemp, linen, and silk.

 PRINT AND PATTERN: